 Why do I get car sick?

+Wheels are turning and some stomaches begin churning!
 Car sickness is a form of motion sickness, which some people experience riding in automobiles, airplanes, boats, trains, and amusement rides.
-Discordant signals sent from different parts of the body to the brain cause the nausea and feelings of discomfort that typically accompany motion sickness.
+Mixed signals are sent to the brain from different parts of the body cause the nausea and feelings of discomfort that typically accompany motion sickness.

-Your brain gets information from several sources concerning the type and direction of your movements.
-The first, and most important, source is the inner ear.
-The inner ear, also responsible for balance, contains fluid that shifts according to your body's movement, pushing little hairs one way or the other.
-This lets your brain know about the direction you're moving in.
-Your brain also receives information from the eyes, skin pressure receptors that tell the brain what parts of the body are on the ground, and muscle and joint receptors that tell the brain which parts of the body are moving.
+Peeling back the layers a bit on the body's innerworkings while your brain and belly are feeling sloshy: the brain gets information from several sources concerning the type and direction of the body’s movements.
+The first source is the inner ear.
+Also responsible for balance, the inner ear, contains fluid that shifts according to the body's movement, pushing little hairs one way or the other.
+This lets the brain know about the direction in which a person is moving.
+The brain also receives related information from the eyes; skin pressure receptors that tell the brain what parts of the body are on the ground; and muscle and joint receptors that tell the brain which parts of the body are moving.
 The central nervous system (the brain and the spinal cord) compiles all of this information to create a complete picture of what is happening.

-If signals don't make sense together, you may experience motion sickness.
-For example, say you are reading a book in a car.
-Your inner ear and skin receptors are telling your brain that you are moving.
-Your eyes see only the stationary book, and tell your brain that you are not moving.
-These bits of information don't go together, and the result is the discomfort that you feel and call car sickness.
+If signals don't make sense together, motion sickness may result.
+For example, say you’re reading a book in a car.
+Your inner ear and skin receptors are telling your brain that you’re moving.
+Your eyes see only the stationary book and tell your brain that you’re not moving.
+These bits of information don't go together and the result is the discomfort that you feel and call car sickness.